MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-authentication-methods.md

     For more information, see [Kusto connection strings](../connection-strings/kusto.md).

 > [!IMPORTANT]
->
-> - To load certificates from Azure Key Vault, you can use the *Azure.Security.KeyVault.Certificates* [client](https://www.nuget.org/packages/Azure.Security.KeyVault.Certificates/).
+> To load certificates from Azure Key Vault, you can use the *Azure.Security.KeyVault.Certificates* [client](https://www.nuget.org/packages/Azure.Security.KeyVault.Certificates/).
-> - When using subject name and issuer, the certificate must be installed in the local machine's certificate store.

 ### Application key authentication